zagrosbingol/MyBugbounty-Note/DOM XSS/DOM_XSS.md

   }, false);
   ```

-    Analysis:
+   *Analysis:*
     This script sends a web message containing an arbitrary JavaScript payload, along with the string "http:".
-The second argument specifies that any targetOrigin is allowed for the web message.
+The second argument
+    specifies that any targetOrigin is allowed for the web message.

    When the iframe loads, the postMessage() method sends the JavaScript payload to the main page.
-The event listener spots the "http:" string and proceeds to send the payload to the location.href sink, where the print() function is called.
+The event listener spots the
+   "http:" string and proceeds to send the payload to the location.href sink, where the print() function is called.

-  Exploit:
+  **Exploit:**
-    1- Goto the developer tool in source tab add breakpoint to the `url` var
+    1- Goto the developer tool in source tab add breakpoint to the `url` var.
     2- Then goto the console tab type
         window.postMessage('javascript:alert(1)//http:','*')
     3- You can Iframe to exploit for poc